Pharmacies > Operating a Community Pharmacy > Operating a Lock & Leave

 Operating a Lock & Leave

-To apply to operate a Lock and Leave as part of a new pharmacy or an existing pharmacy, follow these step by step instructions:
+To apply to operate a Lock and Leave as part of a new pharmacy or an existing pharmacy, follow these instructions:

 Step 1: Submit an Application for Certificate of Accreditation as a Pharmacy